-- Completed application form ensuring that the declaration is signed and dated - Payment of a one-off administration fee plus the first year's registration fee - A CV detailing relevant qualifications, training and experience, and a current job description if appropriate (see Supporting Information) - A testimonial in support of the portfolio, which will have been provided at the verification stage. - A reference from someone familiar with the applicant's current work, again provided at the verification stage.
+- Completed application form ensuring that the declaration is signed and dated - Payment of a one-off administration fee plus the first year's registration fee - A CV detailing relevant qualifications, training and experience, and a current job description if appropriate (see UKPHR Supporting Information) - A testimonial in support of the portfolio, which will have been provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 26 - 27) - A reference from someone familiar with the applicant's current work, again provided at the verification stage, using the template set out in the UKPHR Supporting Information document (page 28 - 29)

 In turn, the local scheme will submit to UKPHR the verification panel minutes at which the recommendation was made, the completed assessment log and verification certificate.

 Once all these documents have been received, UKPHR's office will, unless an objection has been received from a Moderator, recommend the applicant's registration at the next monthly meeting of UKPHR's Registration Approvals Committee.